Wicked Lips

-Wicked Lips is the fifth extended play by Australian rapper Iggy Azalea, released on 2 December 2019 through Bad Dreams Records and Empire.
+Wicked Lips is the fifth and final extended play by Australian rapper Iggy Azalea, released on 2 December 2019 through Bad Dreams Records and Empire.
 Although it was initially announced to be a reissue of Azalea's second studio album In My Defense, it was revealed through the rapper's Twitter that her next musical project would be an extended play.

 The extended play is supported by the lead single, "Lola", with British singer Alice Chater.
 Many delays happened within the EP's release with it being scheduled for release on 15 November, then on 22 November, but then it got delayed again until its eventual release on 2 December.

 Background and release

 After releasing her second studio album In My Defense on 19 July 2019 which peaked at number 50 on the US Billboard 200, Azalea stated that she would not be touring for the album and instead would be working on new music.
 She then announced the release of the extended play along with the release of the lead single "Lola" released on 8 November 2019.
 The extended play was set for release on 15 November 2019 but would be delayed two times for unknown reasons, before being officially released on 2 December 2019.